 Due to the exothermic reaction, the contact process gives higher equilibrium conversation at low temperatures and high pressure.
 But at low temperatures below 400°C, the rate of reaction becomes very slow and the V2O5 catalyst is inactive.

-- Sulfuric acid is widely used in the fertilizer industry to make ammonium sulfate and supersulfate.
+- like nitric acid, sulfuric or sulphuric acid industrially manufactured by contact process has also great industrial importance in fertilizer production.
+Sulfuric acid is widely used in the fertilizer industry to make ammonium sulfate.

-- It is used to make ester, ethers, sulfates, and other acids.
+- It uses for the production of supersulfate which uses to make many inorganic and organic compounds like alcohol, ester, ethers, sulfates, and other acids.

-- Fuming sulfuric acid is uses for sulfonation.
-In this process introducing -SO3H group in organic compounds.
+- Fuming sulfuric acid uses for sulfonation in the organic synthesis equation that introduces −SO3H group in benzene or derivative of benzene compounds.